pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 ## 11. Maintenance Support Services

 11.1.
-During the term of this Agreement, PYRONOME shall provide the User with Support Services for the use of the Software by the User which shall comprise of the following:
+During the term of this agreement, PYRONOME shall provide the User with Support Services for the use of the Software by the User which shall comprise of the following:

 - advice by telephone on the Support Line or by e-mail access and response;</li>
 - the dispatch out, at PYRONOME's sole discretion, by post of fix announcements, information regarding forthcoming new releases and technical newsletters;</li>